leslie-alldridge/backpacker-redux/README.md

 ### Stretch Goals

 1. Ability to edit and delete items within a bag (MVP is edit + delete for bags themselves).
+EDIT: Delete works but edit doesn't seem like an essential piece of functionality.
+Will ask some colleagues for their opinion.
 2. Login and Database for persistent storage and privacy
 3. Courtesy email to say thanks for signing up